core-wg/comi/draft-ietf-core-comi.md

 | identityref                 | int2str(key)                    |
 | union                       | urlSafeBase64(CBORencode(key))  |
 | instance-identifier         | urlSafeBase64(CBORencode(key))  |
+{: align="left"}

 In this table:

-  * The method int2str() is used to convert a integer value to a string.
+  * The method int2str() is used to convert an integer value to a string.
 For example, int2str(0x0123) return  the string "291".

   * The method urlSafeBase64() is used to convert a binary string to base64 using the URL and Filename safe alphabet as defined by [RFC4648] section 5.
-For example, urlSafeBase64(\xF9\x56\xA1\x3C) retrun the string "-VahPA".
+For example, urlSafeBase64(\xF9\x56\xA1\x3C) return the string "-VahPA".

   * The method CBORencode() is used to convert a YANG value to CBOR as specified in {{I-D.ietf-core-yang-cbor}} section 5, item 8.

-The resulting key string is encoded in a Uri-Query as specify in {{RFC7252}} section 6.5.
+The resulting key string is encoded in a Uri-Query as specified in {{RFC7252}} section 6.5.

 ## Data Retrieval {#data-retrieval}